bitaj95/tinyapp/README.md

 # TinyApp Project

 TinyApp is a full stack web application built with Node and Express that allows users to shorten long URLs (à la bit.ly).
+Shorten any URL into a easy-to-share version of the original link!

 ## Final Product